-Description This article describes how FortiGate performs route lookup and select the outgoing interface.
+This article describes how FortiGate performs route lookup and selects the outgoing interface.

 How does FortiGate decide routes?
 FortiGate has multiple routing module blocks shown in the below flow diagram.

-Note.
-SD-WAN service rules are policy routes which allow routeing specific traffic over specific SD-WAN members.
+SD-WAN service rules are policy routes that allow routing specific traffic over specific SD-WAN members.

 However, regular policy routes have precedence over SD-WAN policy routes.